MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 # Install Teams Toolkit

-Teams Toolkit is an extension in Visual Studio Code.
+Teams Toolkit is an extension in both Visual Studio and Visual Studio Code.
 In this document you can learn, how to install Teams Toolkit.
-Before you start with installation, you need to have Visual Studio Code and Teams client installed.

 ::: zone pivot="visual-studio-code"

 ## Install Teams Toolkit for Visual Studio Code

-Teams Toolkit is an extension in Visual Studio Code.
-In this document you can learn, how to install Teams Toolkit.
 Before you start with installation, you need to have Visual Studio Code and Teams client installed.

 ## Steps to install Teams Toolkit